thirdiron/browzine-discovery-service-adapters/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Things that must be completed before deployment can safely proceed.
 Delete any of the items below that do not apply to this PR.
 Feel free to go into further detail on any of the points you decide to keep.-->

-- :stop_sign: Depends on another getting into production first:
+- :stop_sign: Depends on another PR getting into production first:
 - :stop_sign: Other:
 - None